Psypher1/the-language-hub/README.md

 </p>

 The Language Hub is a central place for the important parts that will help you in your journey of the language you are learning.
 This is a submission for the [Netlify x Hashnode Hackathon](https://townhall.hashnode.com/netlify-hackathon)

 I went with this idea becauase as someone who learns languages a lot and teaches them, getting to the info tends to get tediuous.
-So why not stramline the process and have the important information in one place and an easy to digest format.
+So why not stramline the process and have the important information in one place and an easy to digest format?

 <!-- ### 🏠 [Homepage](thelanghub.netlify.app) -->

 ## Contributing

 The main goal for the hackathon is for the submission to be Open Source.
-So please check out CONTRIBUTION.md for explanation of the project structure and how you can contribute.
+So please check out [CONTRIBUTION.md](CONTRIBUTION.md) for explanation of the project structure and how you can contribute.

 ### THANK YOU!!!